 2. Setting different schedule of refresh for different queries

 Often, there are situations when different tables in a report need different schedule refresh times.
-For example, you might want to refresh a sales transactions table every day, as purchases are being made constantly, while a product table can be refreshed once a month.
-Now if you have these two queries in one file, then the only option is to refresh both queries at the same time, which is every day.
+For example, you might want to refresh a sales transactions table every day, as purchases are being made constantly.
+Meanwhile, a product table can be refreshed once a month.
+Now if you have these queries in one file, then the only option is to refresh both queries at the same time, which is every day.
 This means the product table is being refreshed pointlessly, for no real purpose, but to take up CPU.

 In this case, Dataflow can be do amazing things.
 Analysts can create separate dataflows and schedule their refresh times individually.
 This will make the queries update based on your needs.